elasticio/elasticio.github.io/content/_components/shopify-admin-v2/index.md

 ![Store Name](img/store-name.png)

 * **Admin API access token** (string, required) - this token you will get after app creation (look at instructions above)
-* **API version** (string, required) - Provide API version you are going to work with.
-Currently component tested on `2023-01`, but should work with any available.
+* **API version** (string, required) - Provide the API version you are going to work with.
+The component has been tested on `2023-01`, but should work with any available.

 > **Notes:**
 * `Admin API access token` shows only once.